sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 {% hint style='tip' %}
 Some coverage tools measure coverage as statement level.
 Statements are the unique instructions that your JVM, for example, executes.
-This is a bit better, as splitting one line code in two would not make a difference, but still not good enough.
+This is a bit better, as splitting one line of code in two would not make a difference, but it is still not good enough.
 {% endhint %}

 {% set video_id = "iQECMbKLez0" %}